fk1blow/Seek/README.md

         <h2>SEEKing COLLABORATION</h2>

 	<p>
-		If you want to help or just want to mess around with Seek please let me know, i would be very happy to know that someone is interested in Seek.
+		If you want to help or just want to mess around with Seek please contact me - i would be very happy to know that someone is interested in Seek.
 	</p>

 </div>